FuzzyMistborn/ansible-role-autorestic/README.md

 ## To Do

 - Add cronjob variables (?) for basic tasks (backup, forget, etc).
+  - Don't think I will implement.
+Too personalized and too much variety in how to do.
+Will keep trying to think up a way.
 - ~~Find a way to pin restic even if updating autorestic.~~

 ### If you appreciate my work, please consider buying me a beer (or cofee, or whatever)